ByeongHunKim/studymate/README.md

 this is the clean status
 ![cleanStatus](./images/cleanStatus.PNG)

-### if u have some container, images or network plsease remove all
+### if u have some container, images or network please remove all
 1. `docker rm -f $(docker ps -aq)`
 2. `docker rmi -f $(docker images dev-* -q)`
 3. `docker network prune` and y